Arockiyalipson/PCB_comp_lib/README.md

 # PCB_comp_lib
-This repo contains  symbol , footprint and 3d model of the components , these only for KICAD
+This repo contains  symbol and footprint of the components , these only for KICAD